-FIND THINGS TO DO DURING YOUR INDORE STAY
+FIND FUN THINGS TO DO DURING YOUR INDORE STAY

-Offering a seemingly endless amount of temples, palaces and cultural sights, Indore is a city rich with history.
-After training seminars or coaching sessions in one of our meeting rooms, make time to see attractions like the iconic Lord Ganesha statue at Bada Ganpati or the Rajwada Palace.
-For patrons who have time to venture out from Indore, day-trip destinations like Mandu, Ujjain and Maheshwar are all less than 100 kilometers from the Radisson Blu hotel.
+Teeming with rich history and culture, Indore offers guests a seemingly endless supply of temples, palaces and cultural sights to explore.
+Don’t miss top area attractions like the iconic Lord Ganesha statue at Bada Ganpati or the Rajwada Palace.
+If you have time for a day trip, must-see destinations like Mandu, Ujjain and Maheshwar are all less than 105 kilometers from the Radisson Blu.

-The Bada Ganpati temple is home to one of Indore's most famous attractions, a huge pink and orange statue of Lord Ganesha.
+The Bada Ganpati temple is home to one of Indore's most well-known attractions, a huge pink and orange statue of Lord Ganesha.

 Kanch Mandir is one of Indore’s most popular sights; tour this 20th-century Jain temple that was built entirely out of glass and mirrors.

 Southwest of the city center, the Bijasen Tekri temple is perched on a hilltop, offering a serene location and sweeping views of Indore.